AlexeyKopchinskiy/Portfolio-project-3-new/README.md

 ## Project Description

 This repository contains Python code of a console-based project, focusing on task management facilitating data storage in Google Sheets in real time.
-Whyle interacting with a Python backend, the application allows users to manage tasks by adding, updating, deleting as well as marking tasks as done/pending and changing deadlines, priority and corresponding projects.
+While interacting with a Python backend, the application allows users to manage tasks by adding, updating, deleting as well as marking tasks as done/pending and changing deadlines, priority and corresponding projects.

 ## Key Features